-Tinnitus is one of the most common auditory problems, affecting an estimated 50 million American adults.
-Because the onset, duration, and description vary greatly, most people are unsure what actually causes the condition.
+Tinnitus is one of the most common auditory problems, affecting an estimated 50 million American adults, according to the Cleveland Clinic.
+Because its onset, duration, and description vary greatly, most people are unsure of what actually causes the condition.

 What Is Tinnitus?

 Derived from the Latin word tinnire, meaning “to ring,” tinnitus is characterized by a buzzing, hissing, chirping, whistling, or ringing sound in one or both ears.
 These noises can be occasional or continuous and can vary in volume and tone.

 There are four different types of tinnitus, varying in their severity, including:

 - Subjective tinnitus

 Because background noise often blocks out the ringing, tinnitus may only be noticeable in a quiet place.
 As such, many who suffer from it have difficulty falling asleep at night if their symptoms flare up.

 No matter how mild or severe their case may be, all people experiencing tinnitus report hearing phantom noises when no external sound is present.
 These tinnitus symptoms range in pitch from a low roar to a high squeal, or something in between.
 Sounds may be persistent or intermittent and may grow worse with time.

 In extreme cases, a person suffering from tinnitus may be unable to concentrate or may not hear actual sounds due to the phantom noises.

 Contrary to popular belief, tinnitus is not the cause of age-related hearing loss.
 In fact, some people with the condition have normal hearing, though tinnitus may be a symptom associated with hearing loss.